Security beyond the edge

 ZT must be progressively implemented and continuously enforced.
 It is not a complete replacement or a one-time deployment that is then in place for the life of the network.
 It is a multi-year and multi-project incremental process that involves multiple aspects of the network, and it will need constant assessment as work habits, technology, and threats change.

 How your organization implements the ZT approach depends on your operation.
 Your highest-value assets are a good place to start.

 - Identity and access management (IAM) – Users want single-sign-on and administrators want consolidated user administration.
 For an IAM project to be successful, it has to balance the organization’s need for security with availability, usability, and cost-efficiency.
 It starts with mapping out which users need access to what resources, and adding MFA if the resource is particularly sensitive.

 - Privileged access management (PAM) – For the most sensitive resources, a PAM tool such as CyberArk, BeyondTrust, or Thycotic adds an additional level of security.
 This increases security and adds visibility.

 - Passwords – Password philosophy changes over time, and NIST recently issued new guidance.
 Based on their analysis, they recommend long passwords using familiar words instead of a group of random characters that is hard to remember.
 In addition, bad actors use compromised passwords quickly, and NIST’s opinion is that changing passwords every 90 days does not lower risk, but MFA does.

-- Continuous monitoring – Define your organisation’s policies for access, whether based on time, new resource requests, resource modifications, or anomalies.
-Authentication and authorisation must be strictly enforced before access is granted.
+- Continuous monitoring – Define your organization’s policies for access, whether based on time, new resource requests, resource modifications, or anomalies.
+Authentication and authorization must be strictly enforced before access is granted.